| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 from pipes on systems with buggy implementations.
 See section Options to Help Read Archives.

-archive.
-See section The Blocking Factor of an Archive.
+for a list of valid suffixes.
+See section The Blocking Factor of an Archive, for a detailed

 See section Descending into Directories.